 Generally complaints about odour from agricultural sources are common but the largest numbers of complaints arise from the spreading of manure.
 The original MAFF Code of Good Practice for the Protection of Air (The Air Code) since updated by Protecting our Water, Soil and Air - A Code of Good Agricultural Practice for farmers, growers and land managers states that there were about 9,000 complaints in England & Wales caused by agriculture in 1995/96, involving an estimated 3,646 farm premises.
-However odour is rarely an issue at an efficiently operated modern poultry unit.
+However odour is rarely an issue at an efficiently operated modern poultry unit as illustrated by the minimal instances of complaints received in relation to the site at Felton Butler 13 miles away.
+No complaints have been received by the existing operational poultry unit at Domgay Hall.